excelway2/monorepo-take-home-test/README.md

 Your task is to implement a project management application with the following features:

-- **Projects**: View a list of all projects, each displaying the count of tasks.
-- **Boards**: View boards within a project, with functionality to navigate to board details.
-- **Tasks**: Within a board, implement functionality to add, update, delete, and reorder tasks.
+- **Projects**: Implement functionality to view, add, edit, and delete projects.
+Each project should have a title, description, and priority.

+### Bonus Challenge

+- **Drag-and-Drop Reordering**: As an optional enhancement, implement drag-and-drop functionality to reorder the projects in the list or card view.

 Refer to the `SPECIFICATIONS.md` file for detailed requirements on the application features, including user interface and navigation guidelines.

-### Bonus Challenge

-- **Task Priority Colors**: As an optional enhancement, implement a feature to visually represent task priority (Low, Medium, High) by changing the color of the task cards or list elements.

 ### Submission Guidelines